Avril112113/AvrilsSWTools/readme.md

 # AvrilsSWTools
 A collection of tools for developing StormWorks addons and micro controllers.

+Any folders starting with `CodeGen` may modify the source file to provide it's feature.
+Ensure there is a backup (like using git) before using these, in the case of code generation bugs.

 ## `Libraries/`
 Collection of code for micro-controllers.
 Most files are self-explanatory.